amree/ansible-redmine/README.md

 - redmine v2.5.2
 - rbenv v0.4.0
 - ruby v2.1.2
-- Advance Git integration with Redmine
-- Advance Subversion integration with Redmine
+- Advance Git and Subversion integration with Redmine
 - One authentication for everything (Redmine, Subversion and Git)
 - Support for Slack
 - Support for Microsoft Exchange Email